Philosophy of Student Affairs

 The Student Affairs Division reflects the community college mission of HGTC by fostering a learning environment enhancing whole student development.
 The division provides essential programs, services and activities that enhance students’ cognitive, social, multi-cultural, psychological, physical, ethical and interpersonal development.

-Student Services offers support services to help students clarify and attain educational goals while acquiring the skills needed to advance personal growth and fulfillment.
+Student Affairs offers support services to help students clarify and attain educational goals while acquiring the skills needed to advance personal growth and fulfillment.
 The division provides valuable, responsive programs, services and activities, integrated with educational experiences to meet student needs and interests.

 Students should consult the Academic Calendar for add/drop dates.
 Any dropped classes during the add/drop period will not be entered on the student’s academic record/transcript.
 However, after the add/drop period, each student will receive an academic grade for every course for which he or she is registered, whether the student attends the class or not.
 Financial aid grant is charged if a student is registered for a class; financial aid must be repaid if the class is not attended.

 New Student Advisors assist incoming students with major and course selection, and in developing a MAP (My Academic Plan).
 During the first semester, each student is assigned a faculty advisor who will give program guidance within a discipline.
 New student advisors support the implementation of The Guided Plan for Success (GPS), a comprehensive process which helps students set goals, develop a clear plan for graduation, and access sources of support.
 Academic advisors work with students regarding course selections and major requirements beginning in the student’s first semester.

 Barnes & Noble College Bookstore serves the HGTC community with the following items and services:

 - New, Used, Rentals or e-Textbooks

 In-store books are arranged alphabetically by subjects, then numerically by course numbers.
 Course cards contain the course numbers and are located directly below textbooks.